charlenopires/ClaudeContextTerminal/README.md

 # Copy to a directory in your PATH (choose one option)
 # Option 1: Install to /usr/local/bin (requires sudo)
-sudo cp target/release/goofy-rs /usr/local/bin/goofy
+sudo cp target/release/goofy /usr/local/bin/goofy

 # Option 2: Install to ~/.local/bin (user directory)
 mkdir -p ~/.local/bin
-cp target/release/goofy-rs ~/.local/bin/goofy
+cp target/release/goofy ~/.local/bin/goofy
 echo 'export PATH="$HOME/.local/bin:$PATH"' >> ~/.bashrc
 source ~/.bashrc

 # Option 3: Install using a package manager (if available)
 # For Arch Linux (if you create an AUR package)
-# yay -S goofy-rs-git
+# yay -S goofy-git

 # For Ubuntu/Debian (if you create a .deb package)
-# sudo dpkg -i goofy-rs_*.deb
+# sudo dpkg -i goofy_*.deb

 # Verify installation
 which goofy